If you’re close to 50 years old (or older), you need to read this immediately…

 What You Really Need to Retire

-Did you know that, in order to live a comfortable retirement, you’ll need a nest egg of at least $1 million?
+Many financial advisors believe that, in order to live a comfortable retirement, you’ll need a nest egg of at least $1 million.

-You could pay your bills, go out for the occasional nice dinner, and even take a vacation or two each year.
-Nothing extravagant, but comfortable.
+You could pay your bills, go out for dinner once in a while, and even take some vacations.

 But here’s the really scary part: